backdrop/backdrop-issues/procedures/issue-template--release--bug-fix.md

       * or "It will be necessary to run the update script (located at /update.php) for this release."
   - [ ] Include changelog since last version:
     - Before the milestone has been closed:
-      * clean up issue titles for fixed issues.
+      * Clean up issue titles for fixed issues.
+      * Check that each issue has accurate labels.
     - Once the milestone has been closed:
       * Navigate to [Actions](https://github.com/backdrop/backdrop-issues/actions)
       * Select the most recent time "Release Notes Generator" has been run.